dubit/docker-images/flex-gradle/README.md

 > `docker run -v <path/to/your/project>:/app dubit/flex-gradle`

 By default the container will run `gradle build publish` inside the project directory and output your gradlefx build to `/build` and output the final artifact to `/publish`.

+## Link to DockerHub:

+You can find this image on Dubit's Docker Hub: <https://hub.docker.com/r/dubit/flex-gradle/>